liang-yu12/ukb_vd_hz_publish/README.md

 These are the codes for plotting the forest plot in the manuscript.

-Rate ratio was obtained using the Weibull regression model, and the regression output was organized using `tidyr()` function from the `Broom` package.
-Then A forest plot of these organized outputs was plotted using `ggplot2` package.
-The results were summarized in *Figure 3* and *Figure 4*.
+The hazard ratio of the Weibull regression model was obtained by using `survival` package (ver 3.2-11), and the regression output was organized using `tidyr()` function from the `Broom` package (ver 0.7.9).
+A forest plot organized these outputs was plotted using `ggplot2` package (ver 3.3.5).

 The results of sensitivity analysis were summarized in Supplementary Figures.